droni-co/Site/content/index.md

 ---
-title: 'Droni.co | Desarrollo inteligente'
+title: 'Droni.co | Smart development'
-description: 'Transformamos ideas en soluciones digitales innovadoras.
-Somos el Wozniak de tu Jobs, somos la malta de tu pastelito, somos el Spock de tu Kirk, somos el Doc Brown de tu Mcfly -creo que ya lo entendiste.'
+description: 'We transform ideas into innovative digital solutions.
+We are the Wozniak to your Jobs, we are the malt to your cupcake, we are the Spock to your Kirk, we are the Doc Brown to your Mcfly -I think you got it.'
 image: 'https://droni.co/attachments/dronico-card.png'
 ---